 Bird Photography Tour in Ghana

-Ashanti’s guides are experts not only in these birds but also in the mammals, butterflies, flora, culture, and history of this welcoming former British colony, making this trip so much more than just a wildlife photography tour in Ghana.
+Ashanti’s guides are experts not only in birds but also in the mammals, butterflies, flora, culture, and history of this welcoming former British colony, making this trip so much more than just a wildlife photography tour in Ghana.

 Ghana Bird Photography Tour highlights include:

-- Kakum - We spend some time in and around this National Park trying to photograph both forest and forest edge species
+- Kakum - We spend some time in and around this National Park trying to photograph both forest and forest edge species.

 Would you enjoy a specialist trip to see Butterflies in Ghana?
 Check out the Butterfly Tour in Ghana offered by Ashanti.